Nerwyn/service-call-tile-feature/README.md

 Sliders and spinboxes will wait one second before updating their internal values from Home Assistant.
 This time can be changed by setting `Update after action delay`.
 Spinboxes will wait to fire their actions until a set amount of time after their buttons have stopped being pressed.
 This time defaults to one second and can be changed by setting `Debounce time`.

-### Selector General Options
+### Dropdown and Selector General Options

 <img src="https://raw.githubusercontent.com/Nerwyn/service-call-tile-feature/main/assets/selector_general_options.png" alt="selector_general_options" width="600"/>

-Selectors are made up of option buttons, which can be added to, reordered, copied, deleted, and edited from a list similar to the overall features or custom features in a row.
+Dropdowns and selectors are made up of option, which can be added to, reordered, copied, deleted, and edited from a list similar to the overall features or custom features in a row.
+Dropdowns have dropdown options which can each have a single action, and selectors have buttons which can have multiple different actions.

 Like sliders and spinboxes, selectors have a one second delay before updating their internal values from Home Assistant, which can be adjusted using `Update after action delay`.